Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

     return res
 ```

-Once the loging is verified, the server can generate a token for use in future requests.
+Once the login is verified, the server can generate a token for use in future requests.

 ## Resident vs. Non-Resident Keys

 Passkeys can be resident or non-resident.
-(Some passkey purists will tell you that only one or the other counts as a true "passkey" and the other is really just a credential or something, but I am not really interested in those debates).
+(Some passkey purists will tell you that only one or the other counts as a true "passkey" and the other is really just a credential or something, but I'm not interested in those debates).

 A resident passkey is the simpler case to understand: A new private key is generated and stored by the OS, password manager, or hardware key.